sourcehut-mirrors/chawan/doc/css.md

 The lengths `1em` and `1ch` compute to the cell height and cell width respectively.

-In outer inline boxes (`inline-block`, `inline-flex`), margins and padding that are smaller than one cell (on the respective axis) are ignored.
+In outer inline boxes (`inline-block`, `inline-flex`) and `list-item` boxes, margins and padding that are smaller than one cell (on the respective axis) are ignored.
 This does not apply to blockified inline boxes.

 When calculating clip boxes (`overflow: hidden` or `clip`), the clip box's offset is floored, and its size is ceiled to the nearest cell's